microtrain/bootcamp/10-MySQL/06-Authentication.md

 checkSession();
 ```

-### Login (Mock Up)
+### Login (Mock-Up)
 We will add some proof of concept code to help us better understand how the session works.
 This is will create a valid user session without performing the normal authentication logic.
-This is concept is often referred to as a mock up.
+This is concept is often referred to as a mock-up.

 *public/login.php*
 ```php